yazaldefilimone/yazaldefilimone/README.md

 🤔 Why do I love programming?

-> Simple, those who study have in their hands the power to transform not only their own lives but also those of the people around them.
+> Those who study have in their hands the power to transform not only their own lives, but also the lives of those around them.
+I found this transformative power in programming.

 💬 Always looking for new ideas and expanding my thoughts.